ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 src
   The source file or data set containing the JCL to submit.

-  It could be physical sequential data set or a partitioned data set qualified by a member or a path. (e.g "USER.TEST","USER.JCL(TEST)")
+  It could be a physical sequential data set, a partitioned data set qualified by a member or a path. (e.g "USER.TEST","USER.JCL(TEST)")

   Or a USS file. (e.g "/u/tester/demo/sample.jcl")